Gremious/discord-wal-theme-template/README.md

 Until Vencord closes https://github.com/Vendicated/Vencord/issues/614, and more notably, merges https://github.com/Vendicated/Vencord/pull/635, I recomend copying the cached theme to `$HOME\AppData\Roaming\Vencord\settings\quickCss.css` in the script you run to update things after running wal or w/e (be mindful of overrides if you use css snippets).

+I have left a bunch of notes and commented styles, and the color variable names are pretty self-explanatory: feel free to tinker around!
+(In case you've never done it before - u can `Ctrl+/` to comment/uncomment in the quick css editor.)

 If you want e.g. comfycord/material/etc. support, you can edit the theme/template directly (e.g. in Vencord's "Open QuickCSS File") and import your favorite theme before the colors.
-Don't shy away from tinkering with the theme/template, it is not dificult.
+Don't shy away from DIYing with the theme/template, it is not difficult.